 Effective 31 October 2021 BEDASHING acquired a 100% equity interest in Stella Beauty Lounge Center - Sole Proprietorship ("Stella") was acquired for a consideration of AED 9,000 thousand.
 Stella a sole proprietorship existing and duly registered in the Emirate of Abu Dhabi, and is engaged in women personal care and beauty, women haircutting and hair dressing and retails sale of cosmetics.
-From the date of acquisition, Stella contributed revenue and profit to the Group amounting to AED 955 thousand and AED 247 thousand respectively.
-If the acquisition had taken place at the beginning of the year Stella would have contributed revenue and profit to the Group amounting to AED 5,119 thousand and AED 941 thousand respectively.
+From the date of acquisition, Stella contributed revenue and profit to the Group amounting to AED 955 thousand and AED 247 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, Stella would have contributed revenue and profit to the Group amounting to AED 5,119 thousand and AED 941 thousand respectively, for the year ended 31 December 2021.